Value for money

 A history of sound management and foresight has placed Hanover in a strong position from which to deal with the future financial changes to our operating environment.
 However, we face challenges as a result of reductions in the income we receive due to government controls, whilst some costs are increasing as the economy changes.

-- Stage one was an immediate action to review and challenge expenditure levels on non-pay costs and build sustainable savings.
+- To review and challenge expenditure levels on non-pay costs and build sustainable savings.

-- Stage two is to fundamentally alter the way the organisation delivers services and secure financial savings as a result.
-This includes a root and branch review of; our overall pay costs, how we go about providing services to residents, the value extracted from our office and our IT infrastructure.
-This is the five year programme of change in the diagram above that will require initial investment.
+- To fundamentally alter the way the organisation delivers services and secure financial savings as a result.
+This includes a root and branch review of our overall pay costs, how we go about providing services to residents, the value extracted from our office and our IT infrastructure.

-- Stage three is to consider the size and scale of the organisation.
+- To consider the size and scale of the organisation.

 If you have any comments or questions regarding our approach to value for money please contact Nick Sedgwick, Director of Service Development.